hat-cell/yupuyao.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am Yupu Yao, a second year undergraduate student in University of Electronic Science and Technology of China (UESTC).
+Hi, I am Yupu Yao, a second year undergraduate student in University of Electronic Science and Technology of China (UESTC).
 Thank you for visiting my homepage.

 My research interest is machine learning.